barchart/alerting-service-public/docs/content/concepts/security.md

 * Perhaps your user was challenged for a username and password.
 * Perhaps your user was identified using an SSO technique.
-* Perhaps the "user" is a script running within a trusted environment.
+* Perhaps your "user" is a script running within a trusted environment.

 Since your system _"knows"_ which user is active, it is also _responsible for token generation_.